aloysiusng/Big-Data-Archiecture-for-News-Dataset/README.md

 ### Points for improvement

-Suboptimal data ingestion of Kaggle Data Set through:
+- Suboptimal data ingestion of Kaggle Data Set through 2 ways:

   1. Manual downloading of Kaggle dataset and uploading to S3
   2. Manual downloading of Kaggle dataset, replacing it in the code base and run `terraform apply`

 **Improvement:**
 Using EC2 or a Lambda function to automate this process in the future

+- Modularising pipelines in Terraform instead of having one big file
+  - Some modularisation is done for IAM and ETL jobs, but segregating the pipelines into different files will be better

 ---